mimocha/vcr/README.md

 See [docs/zones.md](docs/zones.md) for comprehensive zone documentation and [docs/sources/](docs/sources/) for reference materials.

+### Race Predictions & Model Accuracy

+The calculator provides race time predictions using the CV model.
+For technical analysis of prediction accuracy across different race distances (and why the model works well for 5K-10K but fails for marathons), see [docs/predictions.md](docs/predictions.md).

 ### Future Development

 Additional zone calculation methodologies may be added: